bangnoise/ofxHapPlayer/README.md

 A Hap player for OpenFrameworks on macOS, Windows and Linux.

-THIS BRANCH IS A WORK IN PROGRESS

- - [x] macOS with Xcode
- - [x] Ubuntu with make
- - [x] Ubuntu with QtCreator
- - [x] Windows with Visual Studio

 Hap is a codec for fast video playback.
 You can learn more about Hap, and find codecs for encoding, at the [main Hap project](https://github.com/Vidvox/hap).